 During my exchange term in Finland, my final project in my HCI course involved conceptualizing and prototyping a self-quantifiable smart-watch application.
 The specifics were not given; it was up to us to come up with an interesting idea that tracked something about a user.
 As a team of four (Faisal El Hussein, Edward Brown, Luca Lüthi), we came up with a word-tracking application.

-After pinpointing a desire to do something different, we decided to focus on an education-centric application, that could track users’ speech habits.
-Because the goal of a self-quantifiable application is to passively (or consciously) track habits to discern a pattern, the goal of our application was to encourage users to track something less common but very much focused on everyday life.
+After opting out of a health-related app, we decided to focus on an education-centric application.
+Because the goal of a self-quantifiable application is to passively (or consciously) track habits to discern a pattern, we wanted to create something to encourage users to track something different, but useful in their everyday lives.

 Will, 45, Manager

 A 45 year-old manager who often gives presentations at work.
 He’s been told that he uses a lot of filler words when he loses his train of thought.
 Will wants to improve his articulation to increase his professionalism.

 Sarah is a 28 year-old office worker who wants to reduce her slang usage at work.
 However, during a night out, she wants to be able to speak casually with her friends without ruining her statistics in the app.

 Mikita is an international student from Japan who wants to develop his English-speaking skills.
 His vocabulary is limited and he finds himself using the same words all the time.

 We conducted 3 rounds of user testing, one after each iteration of wireframes and mockups (paper, high fidelity 1, high fidelity 2 & prototype).
 Of these rounds, we asked the user to perform 3 tasks and evaluated the ease of completion in regards to the existing interface.

 We used Nielson's heuristics as an evaluation benchmark to score usability and to understand user needs.